beeva-arturomartinez/beeva-best-practices/devops/configuration_management/README.md

 Created a repository so-called r10kpuppetfile that only contains a file, named Puppetfile.
 This file, used for the r10k program, contains all the module dependencies and versions that will be used for creating the Puppetmaster environment.

 Each branch inside this repository matches one environment that can be deployed in the Puppetmaster, with references to all the Puppet modules that this environment contains and his versions.
-Also the own git modules can be used Puppetlabs modules through the the external dependencies.
+Also the own git modules, can be used Puppetlabs modules through the the external dependencies.

 The Puppetfile file for an environment take the following configurations:

 ````
 # track master
 mod 'filemapper',
    :git => 'git://github.com/adrienthebo/puppet-filemapper.git'

 # Install the filemapper module and track the 1.1.x branch
 mod 'filemapper',
    :git => 'git://github.com/adrienthebo/puppet-filemapper.git',
    :ref => '1.1.x'

 # Install filemapper and use the 1.1.1 tag
 mod 'filemapper',
    :git => 'git://github.com/adrienthebo/puppet-filemapper.git',
    :ref => '1.1.1'

 # Install filemapper and use a specific git commit
 mod 'filemapper',
    :git => 'git://github.com/adrienthebo/puppet-filemapper.git',
    :ref => 'ec2a06d287f744e324cca4e4c8dd65c38bc996e2'
 ````

-In the previous code there are the options to reference the code desired for these module, according the branch name, a regular expression for a versioned tag or a concrete commit.
+The previous code shows the options to reference the code desired for these module, according the branch name, a regular expression for a versioned tag or a concrete commit.

 The name of the branches will be the deployed environment in the Puppetmaster.
-As a suggestion, it is proposed to use a branch for the development version and, not affecting the productive environments, a branch for each minor version that will be deployed:
+As a suggestion, it is proposed to use a branch for the development version and, to no affect the productive environments, a branch for each minor version that will be deployed:
 ````
-- master (global Puppetfile, not used in any productive environment)
+master (global Puppetfile, not used in any productive environment)
-- <project1>_<environment>_<version>
+<project1>_<environment>_<version>
   openp_develop
   openp_pro_3_4_0
   openp_pro_3_5_0
--<project2>_>environment>_<version>
+<project2>_>environment>_<version>
   genoa_develop
   genoa_pro_1_0_0
 ````
-As a general rule, dots can't be used to separate versions, since that files will be deployed as folders inside Puppetmaster and Puppet will not undersand them.
+As a general rule, dots can't be used to separate versions, since that files will be deployed as folders inside Puppetmaster and Puppet will not understand them.
 It is recommended to use underscore characters to separate versions-

-In the module references it is not necessary to all the Puppetfile modules target the development module versions, only when its needed.
+In the module references it is not necessary to all the Puppetfile modules target the development module versions, only when its necesary.
 The only recommended rule is not to pull pre and pro files targeting to branch no being a tag in the master project.

 For example, a Puppetfile for a development environment example can be: